Table tennis racket: Glues and gluing

 Normally, a sheet of rubber is glued to a blade using table tennis brand glues such as STIGA, Butterfly, Donic, or DHS.
 Some glues may work even if they are not designed specifically for table tennis rackets, such as rubber cement and tear mender.
 The rubber is not removed until it wears out or becomes damaged.
 In the 1980s, some players developed a new technique with a special glue called speed glue to apply the rubber every time they played.
 The glue would help provide more spin and speed by providing a "catapult" effect.
 Speed glue and all other compounds containing high VOC content were allowed for the last time in the 2008 Summer Olympics and are currently disallowed by ITTF regulations.

 Maintenance and protection

 The surface of a racket will develop a smooth glossy patina with use.
 The rubber surface needs regular cleaning to retain a high friction surface for ball spin.
 Commercial cleaners or water and soap can be cleaning agents.

-Bat colour rule changes
+Color rules

-Bats were black on both sides until a 1986 rule change required that they had to be different colours.
-Prior to 2021, the laws of table tennis specified that one side of the bat must be red and the other black.
+Paddles were black on both sides until a 1986 rule change required the sides to be different colors.
+Prior to 2021, the rules of table tennis specified that one side of the paddle must be red and the other black.
 However, in 2021 the rules were officially amended so that blue, green, purple, or pink rubber could be used in place of the red one.
 Nevertheless, the other side must still be black.